By: Julio Olmo

 Howard Cosell would make time in his busy schedule to attend Ali’s press conferences, and why not?
 The Champ loved the man and together, they were dynamite!

 “…Muhammad?
-What do you’ve to say to all those people who say you’re not the same fighter from ten years ago?”, Howard Cosell
+What do you’ve to say to all those people who say you’re not the same fighter from three years ago?”, Howard Cosell

 Classic Abbott and Costello routine.